josmos/bioportainer/README.md

  Parameters:

  - SampleIO, one or more SampleIO object specifying the input
- - mount: tuple of file paths if single files need to be mounted to the container (e.g. a reference sequence)
+ - mount: tuple of file paths if additional files need to be mounted to the container (e.g. a reference sequence)
  - subcmd string specifying the sub command (only if a container provides more than one command)